-Girls’ Generation Should NEVER Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]
+Girls’ Generation Should Never Disband — How And Why SM Entertainment Can Keep SNSD Together For K-Pop And Sones [Opinion]

 However, this year is also one we Sones antagonize ourselves over because Girls’ Generation’s three-year extension of their contract is coming to an end.
 This means by either the end of this year or the beginning of next year, they might disband.
 Hopefully, Girls’ Generation will extend their contracts but 10 years is a long time to go on as a girl group especially in today’s K-pop scene.
 With newer and hungrier girl groups like Red Velvet, Black Pink, and Twice making a name for themselves, will Girls’ Generation end up stepping back?
 The other two girl groups of their generation, 2NE1 and Wonder Girls, have already disbanded.
 Should Girls’ Generation disband too?

 At this point in the argument, many Sones are simply agreeing that Girls’ Generation should never disband.
 However, K-pop fans (as well as the more critical Sones) are scoffing that I can even argue against Girls’ Generation disbanding.
-The members are getting older and they are branching out with their own solo endeavors, some in music, some in acting, some doing both.
+The members are getting older and are branching out with their own solo endeavors, some in music, some in acting, some doing both.
 With each member becoming more independent, what’s the purpose or remaining a part of a girl group?

 To truly argue that Girls’ Generation should never disband, I need to answer two questions: “how” and “why.”
 How can SM Entertainment keep Girls’ Generation from disbanding and why should Girls’ Generation never disband?